System Design Space

 Feed BFF

-Aggregates ranking + content + social metadata, returns a compact DTO optimized for UI.
+Aggregates ranking, content and social metadata, and returns a compact DTO shaped for the UI.

 Ranking service

-Forms a personalized order of posts, returns a candidate set with score and reason codes.
+Produces a personalized order of posts and returns a candidate set with scores and reason codes.

 Media service + CDN

-Generates multi-dimensional previews, manages cache-control, signed URLs and progressive delivery.
+Generates multi-size previews and manages Cache-Control, signed URLs and progressive delivery.

 Interaction service

-Likes/comments are processed asynchronously with the optimistic UI and reconciliation on the client.
+Likes and comments are handled asynchronously with an optimistic UI and reconciliation on the client.

 Deep dives